 IJPC’s work for peace and nonviolence is central to our mission; it is the lens through which we look to better understand each of our issue areas, working to uproot the injustices planted deep within each of them.

 Promoting and working towards the creation of a peaceful and non-violent society is at the core of IJPC’s work.
-We strongly believe that bringing people of diverse cultures, experiences, and perspectives together in order to better understand and appreciate one another is vital to the peaceful resolution of conflict.
-It is imperative that we look at social and political issues with a critical and impartial eye in order to see not who is right but what is right for all stakeholders.
-IJPC recognizes that the more vulnerable members of our communities often do not have a voice in making policy decisions that affect them, and works to empower and engage them in conversation and self-advocacy.
+IJPC understands that injustice in its varying forms is all caused by violence of some sort, and through our core issues, we work to eradicate such violence.
+IJPC strongly believes that bringing people of diverse cultures, experiences, and perspectives together in order to better understand and appreciate one another is vital to the peaceful resolution of conflict.
+We feel it is imperative that we look at social and political issues with a critical and impartial eye in order to see not who is right but what is right for all stakeholders.
+IJPC recognizes that the more vulnerable members of our communities often do not have a voice in the policy decisions that affect them, works to center their stories, listen to their stories, and encourage self-advocacy.

-IJPC works to increase peacemaking skills in our community through a nonviolence training program.
-Our dialogue program designs opportunities to discuss polarizing issues in a respectful and collaborative way that encourages listening to others with different opinions, thereby teaching practical skills that promote dialogue and nonviolence in our daily lives.
-The Peace and Nonviolence Committee works to stay abreast of current national and global conflicts and shares information with the public, emphasizing the need to end or prevent future war.
+- The Peace Committee works to stay abreast of current national and global conflicts and shares information with the public, emphasizing the need to end or prevent future war.
 We make regular visits to the offices of local politicians and organize through rallies and demonstrations to advocate against acts of violence and aggression.
-IJPC encourages and celebrates the promotion of peace and the appreciation of diversity through events like the annual World Peace Festival.
-The Peace and Nonviolence Committee meets monthly on the third Wednesday from 7:00-8:30 PM at IJPC.
+During the pandemic, the Peace Committee meets irregularly.
+Sign up for our Peace and Nonviolence emails to receive notifications about upcoming meetings and events.